Cholecystectomy

 - Doctor will prescribe pain killer medication which mostly are in oral form.

-- There’s also extra dose of pain killer to suit your need.
+- There’s also extra dose of pain medication to suit your need.

 - Normally, the pain should not so intense.
 If you feel abnormally severe pain, please inform our staff immediately.